nanthanwa/gugupay/contracts/README.md

 ### Pay an Invoice

 Pays an invoice using SUI tokens.
-The contract automatically converts USD to SUI based on the current rate.
+Anyone can pay any valid invoice.

 ```bash
 sui client call \